The automation of important aspects of scientific discovery will

 interest.
 We are implementing this approach in DISK (automated DIscovery

-of Scientific Knowledge), a system that extends the existing WINGS
+of Scientific Knowledge), a system that uses the existing WINGS

 intelligent workflow system for scientific data analysis, and applying